What is Arthritis?

 If the condition you are interested in is not listed here, try the newly updated Disease Center on the Arthritis Foundation, Alabama Chapter Website, which contains information on a variety of arthritis-related conditions.

 Ankylosing Spondylitis (ANK-ki-low-sing spon-di-LIE-tis) is a chronic, or long-lasting, disease that primarily affects the spine and may lead to stiffness of the back.
 The joints and ligaments that normally permit the back to move become inflamed.
 The joints and bones may grow (fuse) together.
-For further information, visit Arthritis Foundation and Spondylitis Association of America.
+For further information, visit Spondylitis Association of America.

 Juvenile rheumatoid arthritis, or JRA, is a form of arthritis that affects 70,000 to 100,000 children in the U.S.A., and is the most prevalent form of arthritis in children.
 It is often a mild condition that causes few problems, but can produce complications in severe cases.
 For further information, visit Arthritis Foundation and Pediatric Rheumatology Page.